 - Pus between your teeth and gums

 - Loose or separating teeth

 - A change in the way your teeth fit together when you bite

 Do you have digital x-rays and are they safe?

 Yes!
 Our office is completely digital and that includes our x-rays.
 Digital x-rays require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
 You receive more radiation flying on a plane than you do when getting your x-rays taken with us!

 What is an implant?

 Implants are “artificial teeth” that are used to replace or restore a missing tooth.
 They are made of titanium and other materials that are compatible with the human body.
 Implant dentistry is a multi-step process that usually involves a specialist’s office.
-Our office teams up with an oral-surgeon or periodontist to help complete the surgery and restorative steps involved in completing your case.
+Our office teams up with an oral-surgeon or periodontist to help complete the guided-implant surgery and restorative steps involved in completing your case.